jksinamo/sampleCode/Hyperlink Analysis/README.md

 Both files will also contain errors found during crawl (if any) so that users can analyze the potential biases in their dataset
 <br>
 <br>
+## Disclaimer
-**Disclaimer:** This is NOT the entirity of a kit needed for hyperlink analysis, rather a crawler to fetch an appropriate set of data for calculations of hyperlink analysis.
+This is NOT the entirity of a kit needed for hyperlink analysis, rather a crawler to fetch an appropriate set of data for calculations of hyperlink analysis.
 Such kit for calculations of network centralities and measurements are available via NetworkX package in Python which accept the output resulted from my code.
 Also, I'm experimenting on using outlinks only and compensating it by enabling crawling for virtually unlimited number of steps (depending on time and # of CPU you have).
 There are similar tool availabe via web interface at issuecrawler.net or Voson Uberlink, however they're limited to at most 4 steps crawling (from the initial seed links).

-**What's next :**
+## What's next
 - Upload finalized test cases
 - Create a standalone for Mac and Windows
 - Testing it on anti-vaccine online community